miker704/Strife/patches2.md

     - Attempted to convert the dm message area to a functional component however many problems with intial rendering where messages do not render on a page refresh. so all attempts are moved to deprecated.
     - Renamed DmMessages to DmChatRoom.
     - Renamed DmMessagesContainer to DmChatRoomContainer.
+    - Removed action.dmServer.users and replaced it with return action.dmservers.members instead since, all other functions use it instead.

 ## Backend Changes